 From those calendars I learned Galdhøpiggen was Norway’s highest mountain, and Sognefjord was not only Norway’s longest fjord, but the second longest fjord in the world.
 Though my classmates didn’t seem too impressed with these facts, it made me feel proud to be half-Norwegian, and I wanted to see all of the sites pictured in the calendar for real.
 But most of all, I wanted to see Hammerfest.
 For that’s where my grandfather, Anton Remi Planting, had spent his childhood.

-Half a century later, Monday 26th of June 2000, I am finally off to Hammerfest by way of Tromsø.
+Thirty years later, Monday 26th of June 2000, I am finally off to Hammerfest by way of Tromsø.
 Having left my cousin’s house in Tveita, Oslo, I arrive at Gardemoen departure lounge.
 A doubletake confirms rock legend, Robert Plant, and his entourage are also going to Tromsø on the same flight.
 Last time I saw him in the flesh he was fronting Led Zeppelin at Nottingham’s Boat Club on April 6th 1969, less than three months after the band had released their very first album and were poised to take the world by storm.
 Or I may once have seen him in a New Kings Road drinking den with Johnny Bindon, Princess Margaret’s favourite thug.
 That would’ve been back in the mid-1970s, a period I have some trouble recalling.

 In another of those spooky coincidences that happen to me all the time, I learn Plant has new band, Priory of Brion.
 They are about to embark on the Northern Norway leg of a tour.
 Brion, I ask you.
 I mean, who calls a band a name like that?
 If he wanted to call the band something really stupid he could’ve chose Monastery of Mervin, or Hermitage of Harry.
 Even better than either, Friary of Tuck.
 But it had to be Priory of Brion.
 Still, they are playing in Tromsø.
 I might try to lig a ticket.